davidegirardi/adcdsetup/README.md

 Watch the great videos from [Henri Kuiper](https://www.youtube.com/channel/UCNqJto8aivX0_mZWRZnkzwQ "Henri Kuiper's Youtube channel") to get a hold about what this stuff does.

-There are some extra scripts in here, They pretty much just complete his workflow.
+There are some extra scripts in here.
+They just extend Henri's workflow to automate even more.

-## IBMUSER.SETUP.JOBS
+## SETUP.JOBS
 This directory contains all the setup scripts.
 Create a `IBMUSER.SETUP.JOBS` PDS on your mainframe and upload all the members there.

 Here's an overview: